Page 11 Shawna to pick up the Slack

 “I’ll be right there…just want to finish cleaning up.”

 It only took a few minutes to organize the till and receipt books for the day.
 Shawna made herself comfortable in front of the computer and began reading, “Wow you have dozens of emails.
 Never knew you were so popular,” she quipped.
 “Who is your mystery lover?”

 “What are you talking about?”
-Cassandra called out.
+Cassy called out.

-“You have at least a dozen emails from a guy calling himself ‘mystery man’; just wanted to ask before I opened them in case they are personal.”
+“You have at least a dozen emails from a guy calling himself ‘mystery man’; just wanted to ask before I opened them in case they were you know, personal.”

 “Open them.
 I don’t know any mystery man and this is a working computer.
 I use my laptop at home for personal stuff.
 This one is strictly for business!” she replied from the bathroom.

-“You’d better come take a look at this.
-It’s weird Cassandra.”
+“You’d better come look at this.
+It’s weird Cassy.”

 “It says, ‘Your mine!’ and it looks like blood dripping in tears across the page.”